abhinavjha126/Calico_kubeedge/README.md

 # Calico_kubeedge

-Just change this in deployment
+Just change this in deployment for (calico-kube-controllers deployment)

 spec:
   nodeSelector:
     calico: core